Putting things right - how to make a complaint

 - Complaints challenging legal decisions made by Land Registry based upon the laws under which it operates – although complaints about the way in which decisions are made can be investigated (for example, a Land Registry officer was rude or there was a delay in their handling of the case.

-- Complaints relating to a legal decision being challenged in the courts, or referred to the Adjudicator of HM Land Registry (an independent tribunal).
+- Complaints relating to a legal decision being challenged in the courts, or referred to the Land Registration division of the Property Chamber, First-tier Tribunal (an independent tribunal).
 In these situations, ICR reviews will usually wait for the conclusion of the legal proceedings.

 - Complaints that have been investigated or are under investigation by the Parliamentary and Health Service Ombudsman.